andydunstall/scuttlebutt/README.md

 Scuttlebutt is an eventually consistent anti-entropy protocol based on gossip, described in [this paper](https://www.cs.cornell.edu/home/rvr/papers/flowgossip.pdf).

-The state of each node is simply a set of arbitrary key-value pairs, so the application sets the state.
-Such as it may include the node type, the nodes current status and any networking information needed to route to the node.
+The state of each node is simply a set of arbitrary key-value pairs set by the application.
+Such as it may include the node type, the node status and routing information for the node.

 Each nodes state is propagated to all other nodes in the cluster, so a node builds an eventually consistent view of the cluster.
 This state is exposed as a key-value store on each node, though typically apps will subscribe to updates about nodes joining, leaving and updating their state.

+The implementation is described in [docs/scuttlebutt.md](docs/scuttlebutt.md).

 **Note** this does not currently support detecting nodes leaving the cluster.
 Working on adding a [Phi Accrual Failure Detector](https://www.computer.org/csdl/proceedings-article/srds/2004/22390066/12OmNvT2phv)